“A monument is a statue, a building, or a structure erected to commemorate a notable person or an event.”

-We advocate for the recognition of Women as a monument of our inspirations and more.
+We advocate recognition of Women as a monument of our inspirations and more.
 We often overlook the great realizations women made to Arts & Culture.
 This project is our call to stand up with great women and to share their resilience to face adversity and to emerge as a monument.

 This is a series of portraits of ordinary women doing extraordinary things in a world where we desperately need more empowerment for our heroes.